JasonYuan869/AutoWaifuClaimer/README.md

 Just a fun mini-project that listens for rolled waifus from Mudae, then auto claims it through keyboard input.
 Everything runs from [`bot.py`](./bot.py).

 ## Note
 Lots of the stuff here *should* work, but no guarantees because I haven't done much testing.
-Also check out the v2 branch for a different design.
+Also check out the v2 branch for a different design (once again, very experimental).

 ## Features
 * Automatically adds the respective emoji to claim the waifu within a fraction of a second